pramnora/API/README.md

 ## cURL

-1 - run a MS DOS prompt
+Run a MS DOS prompt; and, type in...
-2 - type in: curl - V   (...to discover which version you are currently using)
+> curl - V
+(...to discover which version you are currently using)

-3 - go to the following URL address to download the latest cURL version:
+You may go to the following URL address to download the 'latest' cURL version for your particular OS platform:

 * https://curl.haxx.se/download.html